tacman/mailtrap/sfcasts/messenger-monitor-bundle.md

 On the right here is the "result" of the message "handler" - in this case, `RunCommandMessageHandler`.
 Different handlers have different results (some have none).
-In this case, the result is the command's exit code and output.
+For this one, the result is the command's exit code and output.

 > Sent 0 booking reminders